trentrichardson/Gedit-Clientside-Plugin/README.md

 - With your js or css file the active document go to Tools -> Clientside -> desired tool
 - When you minify, format, or gzip a file you will be asked if you want to replace the current file contents
 - With JSLint the bottom pane will have a new tab with any issues found
+- For Batch Minify click the + icon and choose your files.
+Drag and drop them in the grid to reorder them.